Mint Chip Ice Cream

 7. Freeze.
 Freeze the ice cream until ready to serve.
 The ice cream will be a bit soft so it needs a couple of hours to firm up.

-This is officially my first ice cream recipe I’m sharing that uses a KitchenAid attachment.
-SO simple to use, and it’s nice being able to mix it up quickly and without going outside (like we do when we use our four-quart mixer).
+This is officially the first ice cream recipe I’m sharing that uses a KitchenAid attachment.
+So simple to use, and it’s nice being able to mix it up quickly and without going outside (like we do when we use our four-quart mixer).
+You can also use any two-quart machine.

 Tips for using a KitchenAid Attachment: